About the Program

 - Conduct independent research on political activity and behavior.

-- Cultivate analytical thinking skills and prepare for further study in law or graduate school.
+- Prepare for further study in law or graduate school.

 Plan of Study